IRILL/cudf_remote_proxy/README.md

 1. for `opam`, use `opam --solver cudf_remote_proxy`
 2. for `apt-get`, use `apt-get --solver cudf_remote_proxy`

+### Remarks
+The default version of the utility compresses and decompresses the data before transmission, to avoid delays on slow networks.
+On fast networks, you may use `cudf_remote_proxy_plain`

 ### References

 1. [A modular package manager architecture](http://www.dicosmo.org/Articles/2013-AbateDiCosmoTreinenZacchiroli-Ist.pdf)